Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 ### Domain

 A domain can refer to the settings and files of a standalone BSP, a Linux OS, a third-party OS/BSP like FreeRTOS, or a component like the device tree generator.

+You can create multiple applications to run on the domain.
+A domain is tied to a single processor or a cluster of isomorphic processors (for example: A53_0 or A53) in the platform.

 #### Board Support Package